 If the engine shows no sign of starting after two 15-second periods of cranking with the accelerator pedal held to the floor, the "Normal Starting" procedure should be repeated.

 After Starting

-The idle speed is controlled automatically and it will decrease as the engine warms up.
+The idle speed is automatically controlled and will decrease as the engine warms up.